-Hint: I am looking for an $O(n \log n)$ time algorithm.
+I am looking for an $O(n \log n)$ time divide and conquer algorithm.
 It is possible that you have seen this problem before and are aware of a solution with an O(n) running time.
-If you present this algorithm, it is even more essential than ever that you prove its correctness.
+If you present this algorithm instead of solving the sub-problems below, it is even more essential than ever that you prove its correctness.
 This proof is quite complex.
 I will not award any points for an O(n) algorithm without a complete proof of correctness.